Westley-Winks/oregon-food-insecurity/README.md

 As a basis for the project, I am attempting to answer the following:
 - What is the food insecurity rate in Oregon in 2020?
 - What types of households are most food insecure in Oregon?
-- Where are food insecure people in Oregon?
 - What is a general profile for a food insecure person in Oregon?

 # Prepare